Registered Sex and Kidnapping Offender Notification

 The extent of the public disclosure and necessary information shall be rationally related to (a) the level of risk posed by the offender to the community, (b) the locations where the offender resides or is regularly found, and (c) the needs of the members of the College community for information to enhance their individual and collective safety.
 The extent and type of notifications may be adjusted on a case-by-case basis, after direct consultation with local law enforcement, but shall be generally guided by the offender risk factors as follows:

-The vast majority of registered sex offenders are classified as Level I offenders.
-They are considered at low risk of reoffending.
-These individuals may be first time offenders and they are usually known by their victims.
+The vast majority of registered offenders are classified as Level I offenders.
+They are considered at low risk of re-offending.
+These individuals may be first time offenders and are usually known by their victims.
 They normally have not exhibited predatory type characteristics, and most have successfully participated or are participating in approved treatment programs.

 Level I offenders are generally not the subject of general public notifications to the campus community.
-The extent and types of notifications for Level I sex offenders may be adjusted on a case-by-case basis, but the College community and Level I sex offenders can generally expect the following to be notified:
+The extent and types of notifications for Level I offenders may be adjusted on a case-by-case basis, but the college community and Level I offenders can generally expect notifications to be made to the following groups:

 • Campus Assessment, Response, and Evaluation Team

-• Any individual College campus member upon request
+• Any individual college community member upon request

-Level II offenders have a moderate risk of reoffending.
+Level II offenders have a moderate risk of re-offending.
 They generally have more than one victim and the abuse may be long term.
-These offenders usually groom their victims and may use threats to commit their crimes, and they have a higher likelihood of reoffending than Level I offenders.
-They are considered a higher risk of reoffending because of the nature of their previous crime(s) and lifestyle (drug and alcohol abuse and other criminal activity).
+These offenders usually groom their victims and may use threats to commit their crimes, and they have a higher likelihood of re-offending than the Level I offenders.
+They are considered a higher risk to re-offend because of the nature of their previous crime(s) and lifestyle (drug and alcohol abuse and other criminal activity).
 Some have refused to participate or failed to complete approved treatment programs.
 Typically, these individuals do not appreciate the damage they have done to their victims.

-Washington State law may allow the public disclosure of Level II Registered Sex Offenders under certain conditions.
-Level II notifications, including relevant, necessary, and accurate information, may be disclosed to public and private schools, child day care centers, family day care providers, business and organizations that serve primary children, women, or vulnerable adults, and neighbors and community groups near the residence where the offender resides, expects to reside, or is regularly found.
+Washington State law may allow the public disclosure of Level II offenders under certain conditions.
+Level II notifications including relevant, necessary, and accurate information may be disclosed to public and private schools, child day care centers, family day care providers, businesses and organizations that serve primarily children, women, or vulnerable adults, and neighbors and community groups near the residence where the offender resides, expects to reside, or is regularly found.

-Level II offenders are generally not the subject of general public notification to the campus community.
-The extent and types of notifications for Level II sex offenders may be adjusted on a case-by-case basis, but the College community and Level II offenders can generally expect the following to be made:
+Level II offenders are generally not the subject of general public notifications to the campus community.
+The extent and types of notifications for Level II offenders may be adjusted on a case-by-case basis, but the college community and Level II offenders can generally expect notifications to be made to the following groups:

 • President’s Leadership Team